sese10/JS-FOR-QA/README.md

-# JS-FOR-QA
-JS codeChallenge
+# JS-FOR-QA and JS codeChallenge
-Learning JavaScript for QA
-Hello world 2